-St.Lucia - The Helen of the west indies lies roughly between 60 and 61 degrees west longitude and 13 and 14 degrees north latitude.
-This 238 square mile island is 21 miles from the french island Martinique in the north, 26 miles from the island St.Vincent in the south and about 100 miles northwest of Barbados.
+St.Lucia - Helen of the west indies lies roughly between 60 and 61 degrees west longitude and 13 and 14 degrees north latitude.
+This 238 square mile island is 21 miles from french island Martinique in the north, 26 miles from the island St.Vincent in the south and 100 miles northwest of Barbados.

-St.Lucia is part of the British commonwealth since 1814 and has been an independent nation since 22nd February,1979.
-The island change hands between the French and British 14 times.Castries the capital, has the main port on island.The city was destroyed four times by fire, the most recent one was in 1948 and was rebuilt making it a modern capital.
+St.Lucia is part of the british commonwealth since 1814 and has been independent since 22nd February,1979.
+The capital is Castries.
+It was destroyed by fire four times, the most recent one was in 1948.